 ‘MinimumListenerVolume’ element should contain one or more ‘DurationVolume’ element.
 Each of such elements configures one specific checking rule.
 Depending on rule type, this element might have two different attribute sets:

 1) Time scheduled rule.
-This type controls listener’s volume for defined period of time.
+This type controls the listener’s volume for a defined period of time.
 For this type one should define three attributes:

 1. ‘Start’ – start time of the control period.
 Format is “hh:mm”, e.g. “18:50”.